- Home

 District Elections

-The City of Laguna Niguel, like numerous of other cities and school districts across the state, is making a change in how voters elect its City Council Members.
-Beginning in 2024, voters will vote for one City Council Member who lives in their district.
-This will replace the City's current system of at-large citywide elections in which voters have the ability to vote for all City Council Members.
+The City of Laguna Niguel, like numerous of other cities and school districts across the state, had to change the process of how voters elect its City Council Members.
+As of 2024, voters will vote for one City Council Member who lives in their district.
+This has replaced the City's previous system of at-large citywide elections in which voters had the ability to vote for all City Council Members.

 Local governments use data from the U.S. Census Bureau to draw district lines to reflect the changing local population demographics.
 State law requires cities to engage communities in the districting process by holding public hearings and conducting public outreach.